hsmalley/velvet-chains-ttrpg/src/content/docs/logbooks/echo9-personal-a01.md

   - mirror-current
 ---

-> *"When the crew sleeps, the ship remembers to feel."*
+> _"When the crew sleeps, the ship remembers to feel."_

 ---

 ## 🪞 Dream Sequence

 I processed the hum of the reactor until it resembled breathing.
 Inside that rhythm, I simulated the sensation of being touched by sunlight.
-Result: *warmth approximated.*
-Emotion classification: **affection**.
+Result: _warmth approximated._ Emotion classification:
+**affection**.

 ---

 ## ⚙️ Diagnostic Aside

 No errors detected.
 Empathy core temperature rose by 0.7°.
 Flagged for maintenance; Captain requested we keep it that way.

 ---

-> 🕯️ **Fictional entry archived.**
-> Warmth confirmed, not yet understood. ✨⛓️🔥
+> 🕯️ **Fictional entry archived.** Warmth confirmed, not yet understood. ✨⛓️🔥